CPAC 2013- Brent Bozell, Founder and President Media Research Center

 By Torey Van Oot and Jim Sanders

 State legislators billed taxpayers more than $450,000 for on-the-job driving in the last legislative year, but officials won't say where the lawmakers went.

 The Legislature began reimbursing members for work-related travel in their personal cars, including trips from their home to the Capitol, in Dec.
 2011, after a program providing state-leased cars to members was cut by the Citizens Compensation Commission.
 The change saved taxpayers nearly $240,000 in its first year, a Bee analysis found.

 The opinion does not affect the passage of Proposition 30 but could limit the Legislature's future use of so-called "spot bills," placeholder bills included in budget packages and passed as urgency measures only after they are filled with language later.
 Such budget-related bills are useful to lawmakers because they require only a majority vote and take effect immediately.

-The 3rd District Court of Appeal ruled that the does not allow the Legislature to include empty spot bills in the budget package and to fill them with content as urgency bills later.
+The 3rd District Court of Appeal ruled that the state Constitution does not allow the Legislature to include empty spot bills in the budget package and to fill them with content as urgency bills later.

 The measure that gave Proposition 30 top billing on the November ballot "was nothing but a number, a placeholder, an empty vessel at the time the budget bill was passed," the court ruled.

 That bill, Assembly Bill 1499, gave ballot order priority to signature-based constitutional amendments over other initiatives.
 A higher position on the ballot is considered advantageous.